Fields of the Nephilim: Early years (1984–1991)

-Their debut EP, Burning the Fields, was released in 1985 by Situation Two records (an imprint of Beggars Banquet Records).
-The band "upgraded" to Beggars Banquet in 1986 to release "Power" and "Preacher Man", and their first album, Dawnrazor which topped the Indie chart in 1987.
+The band's debut 12" EP, Burning the Fields, was first released in 1985 on their own Tower Release label and was quickly picked up by Jungle Records, who put them in the studio for further recordings that became the Returning to Gehenna 12" EP.
+Managed by a Jungle Records director, they soon got signed to Situation 2 records (an imprint of Beggars Banquet Records) in 1986 to release "Power" and "Preacher Man", and their first album, Dawnrazor, which topped the Indie chart in 1987.
 The next release, "Blue Water", was the first Fields of the Nephilim single to reach the UK Singles Chart (number 75).
-It was followed by "Moonchild", lead single from the second LP The Nephilim which reached number 28 in the UK chart.
+It was followed by "Moonchild", the lead single from the second LP The Nephilim, which reached number 28 in the UK chart.

 Psychonaut was released in May 1989 and peaked at number 35; the ten-minute track indicated a slight shift for the band toward a more experimental and intense sound.
-This single/EP was a precursor for the polished and highly produced Elizium album (1990).
-Produced by Pink Floyd / David Gilmour engineer Andy Jackson (taking over from previous band producer Bill Buchanan), the album was preceded by the single "For Her Light", which clipped the British Top 40 in its first week of release.
+This single/EP was a precursor to the polished and highly produced Elizium album (1990), for which they "upgraded" to the Beggars Banquet label.
+Produced by Pink Floyd / David Gilmour engineer Andy Jackson (taking over from previous band producer Bill Buchanan), the album was preceded by the single "For Her Light," which clipped the British Top 40 in its first week of release.
 A remixed version of "Sumerland (Dreamed)" (this version is on the CD single only and differed from the 7" vinyl format of the same release), released in November 1990, peaked at number 37.

 In 1991, the band played their final gigs, a two-day 'Festival of Fire' in London.
-The final releases of this era are the live CD Earth Inferno and video Visionary Heads, followed by the compilation Revelations.
+The final releases of this era are the live CD Earth Inferno and the video Visionary Heads, followed by the compilation Revelations.

 Departure of McCoy and hiatus (1991–1998)

 Frontman McCoy left the band in 1991.
-The remaining members, together with singer Andy Delaney, chose not to continue with the "Fields of the Nephilim" name and recorded instead under the name Rubicon.
+The remaining members, together with singer Andy Delaney, chose not to continue with the "Fields of the Nephilim" name and instead recorded under the name Rubicon.
 The band released two albums before disbanding: What Starts, Ends in 1992 and Room 101 in 1995.

-Meanwhile, Carl McCoy formed a new project called Nefilim in 1991 after the disbanding of Fields of the Nephilim.
+Meanwhile, Carl McCoy formed a new project called Nefilim in 1991, after the disbanding of Fields of the Nephilim.

-The band played some gigs in 1993, showcasing some new material.
+The band played some gigs in 1993, showcasing new material.
 According to McCoy, the release of their debut album, Zoon, was delayed for several years due to disagreements with the record label.
 Zoon was eventually released in 1996 and featured a distinctly heavier sound than McCoy's previous works.